ThesympnaticS/smp-tdismoke/README.md

 # Project TDI SMOKE
-For all support questions, feel free to open a ticket a ask for help in my discord: https://discord.io/scriptlandiav2
+For all support questions, feel free to open a ticket a ask for help in my discord: https://discord.io/scriptlandiav2 Create a Discord Webhook and add it [here]( https://discord.io/scriptlandiav2)